alphagov/accessibility-personas/source/claudia/index.html.md

 Do the following tasks logged in as Claudia:

-1. Find out the total number of ministers.
+1. Read the text.
+Find out the total number of ministers.
-2. Fill in the form.
+2. Fill in the form below the text.

 [Version 1 - issues for Claudia](bad.html)